katrine-lombardo/slackbot-asana-subtask/README.md

-Making my first slackbot to automatically generate subtasks to a specific parent task in Asana.
+Making my first lambda in AWS to automatically generate subtasks to a specific parent task in Asana when files are added to our S3 bucket.

 ## What I want this to do
-1. Trigger an action upon receiving a message from specific slack channel
+1. Trigger an action upon a file being uploaded
-2. Read the contents of the message
+2. Read the file metadata
-3. Utilise the Asana slackbot to create a subtask to a specific existing parent task, based on the parent task's unique id
+3. Generate a POST request to create a subtask in Asana
+4. Direct this task to a specific parent task in Asana

 ## Technologies used
+AWS Lambda
+Asana
+Python SDK